drixpyyy/xcloud-ai-aimbot/AiAImbot.md

 ## GFN MODELS

-i use xcloud more so these might not update faster or it might be older because gfn is a money hungry faggot company that crashes on the free version when u try to open fortnite but ill try to get it working or keep up to date incase yall like it
+i use xcloud more so these might not update faster or it might be older because gfn is a money hungry faggot company that crashes on the free version when u try to open fortnite but ill try to get it working or keep up to date incase yall like it but most likely never working

+## EXPERIMENTAL MODELS

+The soon better models that may have bugs but i will be working on these more and lesser on the current version